BrianInGermany/Xzerpt/README.md

     <img src=".\exampleImages\ideacard.png" alt="cardPicture" width="70%"/>

 - Print the website using the browser to get your cards (print two-to-a-page for A6-size index cards).
-  - Works for A4 or US-Letter paper size.

 ### 3. Card clustering